commschamp/commsdsl/README.md

 which is provided under **GPLv3 / Commercial** dual licensing scheme.
-Unless commercial closed source license is obtained for the [COMMS library](https://github.com/arobenko/comms_champion#comms-library), the generated code must remain open source and the picked license be compatible with **GPLv3**.
+Unless commercial closed source license is obtained for the [COMMS library](https://github.com/arobenko/comms_champion#comms-library), the generated code as well as integrating business logic must remain open source and the picked license be compatible with **GPLv3**.

 The code of this project (libraries and tools it contains) is licensed under [Apache v2.0](https://www.apache.org/licenses/LICENSE-2.0) license.